 Has Black Friday Become The BEST Customer Experience Day?

-But this morning at 6am, I went out partly for the deals on some items and partly just as a retail analyst and it was by far the best shopping experience I have had in ages.
+This morning at 6am, I went out partly for the deals on some items and partly just as a retail analyst and it was by far the best shopping experience I have had in ages.
 I was in an out of 6 large retailers, driving to each, in one hour and 41 minutes!
 Never once had more than 1 person in line in front of me.

 The worst part of the experience?
 The traffic lights were not setup for shopping, but rather a normal Friday morning rush hour!
 You couldn’t make a left turn!